fujiwara/knockrd/README.md

    - This location must be protected by other methods like OAuth or etc.
 1. knockrd-http shows HTML form to allow access from the user's IP address.
 1. The user pushes the "Allow" button.
-1. knockrd-http store the IP address to the backend(DynamoDB).
+1. knockrd-http store the IP address to the backend(DynamoDB) with TTL.
-    - knockrd-stream updates IP set by events on a dynamodb stream.
+    - knockrd-stream adds IP set by events on the dynamodb stream.
 1. The user accesses to other locations.
 1. AWS WAF allows or denies the user's request based on the ip sets.
+1. DynamoDB expires the item after TTL.
+    - knockrd-stream deletes IP set by events on the stream.

 ## LICENSE